TechFems-projects-and-resources/flexbox-practice/README.md

 1. Run the code with LiveServer, you should see the image above
 1. To use Flexbox, you have to add the display property `flex` to the container.
 The container is the **parent** of the five items (those five are the children elements).
 1. The first part of this exercise is about the parent properties: flex-direction, align-items and justify-content.
+1. Don't forget that the **content** of a container determines its size unless you set the size!

 ### Parent properties